Superalgos/Superalgos/docs/pages/suite/suite-data-mine-hierarchy.md

 To add an execution started event, select *Add Missing Items* on the process definition node menu.
 Items that may be missing are created along with the basic structure of nodes required to define them.

-{% include note.html content="Remember to establish a reference to the appropriate execution fisnihed event." %}
+{% include tip.html content="Remember that an execution started event must establish a reference to the appropriate execution finished event." %}